zhang-mickey/computational-geometry/README.md

 Can you generalize the solution to the previous exercise to y-monotone polygons?**

 Binary search on y-values

+Decompose the polygon into vertical trapezoids:
+	•	For each vertex v, shoot vertical lines up and down to the opposite polygon edge.
+	•	This creates vertical slabs (trapezoids), bounded by polygon edges on left and right.
+	2. The trapezoids form a search structure (a trapezoidal map) that partitions the polygon.
+	3. You can pre-process this trapezoidal map and store it in a search tree based on x-coordinates of the trapezoid boundaries.
+	4. To answer a query q = (x, y):
+	•	Do binary search to find the trapezoid that contains x
+	•	Once the trapezoid is found, check if q lies between its top and bottom edges (usually linear or constant-time check)

 **（6.8）Design a deterministic algorithm, that is, one that does not make random choices, to compute the trapezoidal map of a set of non-crossing line segments.
 Use the plane sweep paradigm from Chapter 2.
 The worst-case